gophersaurus/framework/README.md

 framework [![GoDoc](http://godoc.org/github.com/gophersaurus/gf.v1?status.png)](http://godoc.org/github.com/gophersaurus/gf.v1) [![Build Status](https://travis-ci.org/gophersaurus/gf.v1.svg?branch=master)](https://travis-ci.org/gophersaurus/gf.v1) [![Go Report Card](http://goreportcard.com/badge/gophersaurus/framework)](http://goreportcard.com/report/gophersaurus/framework)
 =========================

-Gophersaurus is a MVC framework for building RESTful API based services quickly.
+Gophersaurus is a MVC framework for building RESTful API services quickly.
-It provides a structured scaffolding for abstracting away common service logic.
+It provides a structured scaffolding for abstracting away some common logic.

- Gophersaurus was forged in the fires of production, since no Golang MVC framework existed yet.
- Now there are many.
+Gophersaurus was forged for production use.

 Installation:
 -------------
 > Note: These instructions assume you already have your $GOPATH configured.

-The easiest way to create a gophersaurus project is with the `gf` command.
+The easiest way to create a new project is with the `gf` command.

   - `go get -u github.com/gophersaurus/gf`
   - `gf new project-name`

-####Extra Points
+#### Extra Points
   - `go install github.com/mattn/go-sqlite3`.
 If your using a SQL database you might not want to build this C package every time.
 You have now saved yourself from slow C compile times.

 Directory Structure
 -------------------